Fadilix/dotfiles/README.md

 2. Review the original [JaKooLit repository](https://github.com/JaKooLit) for additional documentation
 3. Open a new issue with detailed information about your problem

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests
-- Share your customizations

 ## 🌟 Acknowledgments